danceoncloud/architecture-design/src/site/notes/Data/Fundamental Mechanisms for ACID and BASE.md

 ### Scalability and Availability
 #### Replication
 **Leader-Follower (Primary-Secondary)**
+> [!info]- Details
-- One node designated as leader for writes
+> - One node designated as leader for writes
-- Followers replicate data from leader
+> - Followers replicate data from leader
-- Examples: MongoDB replica sets, PostgreSQL streaming replication, MySQL replication
+> - Examples: MongoDB replica sets, PostgreSQL streaming replication, MySQL replication

 **Multi-Leader**
+> [!info]- Details
-- Multiple nodes can accept writes
+> - Multiple nodes can accept writes
-- Each leader replicates to other leaders and its followers
+> - Each leader replicates to other leaders and its followers
-- Examples: CockroachDB, some MySQL and PostgreSQL configurations
+> - Examples: CockroachDB, some MySQL and PostgreSQL configurations

 **Leaderless/Peer-to-Peer**
+> [!info]- Details
-- Any node can accept writes
+> - Any node can accept writes
-- Consistency often managed via quorum writes and vector clocks
+> - Consistency often managed via quorum writes and vector clocks
-- Examples: Cassandra, Amazon Dynamo, Riak
+> - Examples: Cassandra, Amazon Dynamo, Riak

 **Consensus-Based**
+> [!info]- Details
-- Uses algorithms like Raft or Paxos to achieve agreement
+> - Uses algorithms like Raft or Paxos to achieve agreement
-- Typically requires majority agreement for writes
+> - Typically requires majority agreement for writes
-- Examples: etcd, Zookeeper, Consul
+> - Examples: etcd, Zookeeper, Consul
 #### Partition/Sharding
 **Range Partitioning**
+> [!info]- Details
-- Data divided based on ranges of a key value
+> - Data divided based on ranges of a key value
-- Example: Users A-M on Server 1, N-Z on Server 2
+> - Example: Users A-M on Server 1, N-Z on Server 2

 **Hash Partitioning**
+> [!info]- Details
-- Apply hash function to the partition key to determine placement
+> - Apply hash function to the partition key to determine placement
-- Distributes data more evenly
+> - Distributes data more evenly
-- May complicate range queries
+> - May complicate range queries
-- Example: hash(user_id) % 4 determines server placement
+> - Example: hash(user_id) % 4 determines server placement

 **Consistent Hashing**
+> [!info]- Details
-- Special hash technique that minimizes data redistribution when adding/removing nodes
+> - Special hash technique that minimizes data redistribution when adding/removing nodes
-- Used in many NoSQL databases and distributed caches
+> - Used in many NoSQL databases and distributed caches

 **Directory-Based Partitioning**
+> [!info]- Details
-- Maintains a lookup table mapping keys to partitions
+> - Maintains a lookup table mapping keys to partitions
-- More flexible but adds lookup overhead
+> - More flexible but adds lookup overhead

 **Composite Partitioning**
+> [!info]- Details
-- Combines multiple strategies (e.g., hash + range)
+> - Combines multiple strategies (e.g., hash + range)
-- Used in sophisticated systems like Cassandra (compound partition keys)
+> - Used in sophisticated systems like Cassandra (compound partition keys)

 #### Node Failure Handling
 **Hinted Handoff**
 - When a node is down, another node temporarily stores its writes as "hints"